 Ungodliness has been around a long time but far exceeds yesteryear; as new methods of spreading its influence have become worldwide through modern day technology.
-There is an attempt to make it seem not as bad as it really is; as the serious of it is masked over with flowery words.
+There is an attempt to make it seem not as bad as it really is with the serious of it masked over with flowery words.

 Statements of the past are fading away with insidious behavior having diminished there effectiveness!
 A society that is embracing a cancel and submissive culture is attempting to divert young minds towards acceptance of newly proclaimed ideologies.
 Churches are beginning to indulge in tolerance and acceptance of lifestyles condemned in God's Word.

 We, as Christians have to make a decision to avoid the insidious behavior that is beguiling and ungodly in nature; with such inducements appearing as desirable, pleasant to the eyes, and attainable, as the forbidden fruit received (by deception) in the Garden of Eden.

 Scripture reveals: When the woman (Eve) saw that the tree was good for food, and that it was pleasant (a desirable thing) to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also to her husband (Adam) with her: and he did eat (Genesis 3:6).